progrium/darwinkit/README.md

 Go application.
 This might seem like a step backwards, but it is safer and more robust in a way.

-The `bridge` package takes advantage of this situation to create a higher-level abstraction more aligned with a potential cross-platform toolkit where you can declaratively describe and modify structs that can be copied to the bridge process and applied to the Objective-C objects in a manner similar to configuration management:
+The `bridge` package takes advantage of this situation to create a higher-level abstraction more aligned with a potential cross-platform toolkit.
+You can declaratively describe and modify structs that can be copied to the bridge process and applied to the Objective-C objects in a manner similar to configuration management:

 ```go